-I personally MUST work in silence.
-But if music helps you focus than by all means.
-I got two awesome suggestions.
+I personally MUST work in silence, but if music helps you focus, then by all means.
+I’ve got two awesome suggestions.
 Harry Potter white noise and scientifically proven productivity music.
-Yes, I know, I’m awesome, but you can tell me again anyway.
+Yes, I know I’m awesome, but you can tell me again anyway.

 24. Know when you are most productive.

 Seems pretty simple, but I’ve been surprised by how many people ignore their own body’s signs of productivity.
 Some people are naturally more creative in the morning.
 Some people rock it at 2:00 a.m.
 I am not going to argue that one is better than the other.
 I want you to embrace your own body and utilize that time to conquer the most important parts of your day!
 Deal?

 This one seems a bit obvious.
 Recently, I’ve read that we might actually be over-hydrating.
 Personally, I know I ignore my own signs of thirst.
 Literally, as we speak I should be taking a sip of water, but I keep writing anyway.
 I won’t tell you to drink 8 cups or the equivalent in oz. to your weight in pounds.
 But what I will tell you to do is listen.
 If your body needs something, it tells you.
 If you smell, shower.
 If you’re hungry, eat.
 If your mouth feels like the desert, go get a damn cup of water.

 26. Exercise regularly.

 I could go all science geek on you, but I won’t.
 You sit a LOT.
 Me too.
 Whatever your normal activity level is, I encourage you to try and do a bit more.
 I get it, right now it’s freezing outside and every plant is dead as a doornail.
 But do something.
 Even if it is just taking an extra set of stairs or parking further away every time you go to the grocery store.
 Baby steps.